-As described in the HTTP Authorization request header documentation, the following is the typical syntax for the authorization header:
+As described in the HTTP Authorization request header documentation, this is the typical syntax for the authorization header - Authorization: <auth-scheme> <authorisation-parameters>.

-'''

-Authorization: <auth-scheme> <authorisation-parameters>

-'''

-For Basic Authentication, You must include the following header parameters: Authorization: Basic credentials

-For the Bearer Authentication scheme, you must use the following: Authorization: Bearer < JWT Bearer Token>
+- For Basic Authentication, include the following header parameters Authorization: Basic <credentials>. - For the Bearer Authentication scheme, use the following Authorization: Bearer < JWT Bearer Token>.